 What Does A Property Manager Do?

-As a real estate manager, you’ll organize and manage the leases of residential, commercial or retail properties on behalf of their owners.
-Other duties you’re expected to perform include;
+As a real estate manager, your job is to organize and manage the leases of residential, commercial and retail properties on behalf of their owners.
+Other duties you’re expected to perform include:

 - Handling evictions